ProcessEight/mage-titans-uk-async-php-talk/PITCHME.md

 @ulend

+Note:
+- There will be other ways of doing this, but this is the solution we chose
+- The flow chart we produced to map their price logic was unreal.
+Four sides of A3!

 ---

 ## Price import

 @ul

 * Price data is pulled from the ERP API and responses written to file asyncly on the server (Using `react/stream`)